 It would appear that we mean both more and less.
 Less, because we hardly believe that Lucifer's fall took place at any actual date.
 It was "before the beginning of the world"; it has no definite place in our time-series.
-To ask its date seems incongruous, not because we have no evidence for dating it, but because we do not regard it as quite trickled his tears and blood-stained slaver."
-Stained, that is, with the blood of the traitors whose limbs he was mangling.
-Paradise Lost, c.
-1.

-an event in history.
-But we also mean more; for we regard Lucifer or the Devil not as a character in past history only, a pretender like Perkin Warbeck, but as a spiritual force about us here and now.
+To ask its date seems incongruous, not because we have no evidence for dating it, but because we do not regard it as quite an event in history.
+But we also mean more; for we regard Lucifer or the Devil not as a character in past history only, a pretender like Perkin Warbeck, 50 but as a spiritual force about us here and now.
 His fall is somehow repeated and represented, not merely imitated, in the apparition and collapse of any great force working for evil.
 There may have been a historical Lucifer, but it is not he, it is no historical person simply as such, of whom we speak as the Devil.
+51 the blood of the traitors whose limbs he was mangling. $\it Paradise \ Lost, c. \ 1.$